njsmith/zs/doc/index.rst

   smaller than the full file (e.g., all 3-grams that begin "this is").
 With ZS, you don't have to actually download the full 0.8 terabytes of data; given a URL to the file, the ZS tools can efficiently locate and fetch just the parts of the file you need.
+Of course if you need to make a large number of queries then it'll be faster (and kinder to whoever's hosting the file!) to just download it.
+But there's no point in throwing around gigabytes of data to answer a kilobyte question.

   Try it yourself: